A comprehensive guide to Alice’s home shire, ‘The Land of the Summer People’.

 Mallinson’s Woodland Retreat, Chard

-With treehouses, bell tents, shepherd’s huts, tipis and yurts, there’s a structure for every type of glamper and camper.
-Plus hot tubs, copper baths, pizza ovens and fire pits.
+Escape, unwind and recharge in a stunning West Country woodland.
+3 stunning treehouses, plus hot tubs, copper baths, pizza ovens and fire pits.
 No children or dogs allowed.

 The Shepherds Hut retreat, near Crewkerne